PowerPointLabs/PowerPointLabs-Website/_docs/timer-lab.md

 <img src="{{ site.baseurl }}/img/docs/timer-lab/image_2.png" onload='this.width = 100'/>
 </p>

-You can customize the timer’s duration and size under "PROPERTIES", before and after you create your timer.
+You can customize the timer’s duration and size under **PROPERTIES**, before and after you create your timer.

 > **Tip:** Create the timer before setting its properties by clicking the `CREATE` button, so that you can see the changes made.
 If you moved or deleted some parts of the timer, just click the `CREATE` button again to realign the timer.